You are using an outdated browser. Please upgrade your browser to improve your experience.

 How long does probate take?

 That depends on how complex the deceased person's estate is.
-Getting a grant of probate can take up to sixteen weeks from when you submit the application and send in your original documents, or even longer if you need to provide additional information.
-If there was inheritance tax to pay, you will need to wait 20 days after submitting your forms to HMRC before applying for probate.
+Getting a grant of probate can take up to sixteen weeks from when you submit the application and send in your original documents.
+Or even longer if you need to provide additional information.

 After that, it's up to the executor to divide the assets according to the wishes in the will.